Educational advice and lessons learned from exceptional women

 In high school, I was asked what I wanted to become, and I replied, “I want to be a technologist”.
 Everyone burst out laughing because at the time, the term wasn’t so popular.
 Embarrassed, I tucked away all my books about science and tech, together with my keyboard and mouse, and was then channelled into accounting.

 I do really value the CA qualification because it’s taught me a lot about business, especially having had the privilege to get a sneak peek into different companies from various industries - numbers do tell a story.
-For me accounting is retrospective, while science and tech are more forward-thinking and give you a canvas on which to solve some of the world’s biggest problems.
+For me, accounting is retrospective, while science and tech are more forward-thinking and give you a canvas on which to solve some of the world’s biggest problems.

 Failure redirected me back to my passion.
-I’ve learnt over the years to embrace learning through experimentation and failing.
+I’ve learned over the years to embrace learning through experimentation and failing.
 I’m currently studying Machine learning and Artificial Intelligence through the Explore Data Science Academy - so I’m really excited to have the best of both worlds.

 I joined Startup School while I was doing my articles because I felt that I lacked an entrepreneurial perspective.